mavericks065/octo-au-foundations/README.md

 As you know at OCTO we love technology.

-What are those foundations?
-A list of technology we consider that everybody **at OCTO must know.
+What are tech foundations?
+A list of technology and concepts that **everybody at OCTO must know**.
 This **list is minimalist** on purpose.
-The goal is to kick-start yourself if you need on all of them, not to make you a master in a few hours.
+The goal is to kick-start yourself if you need on all of them, not to make yourself a master in a few hours.
-Obviously, you can dig as much as you want to after on any of them and help us to update its content or suggest new topics: Pull Request accepted :)
+Obviously, you can dig as much as you want to in any of them, and can also help us to update the content or suggest new topics: Pull Request accepted :)

 Welcome on-board!